The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Cold Weather — Less Frequent But Still Required

 Cold temperatures reduce water consumption from electrolysis and evaporation, so winter months require less frequent watering than summer.
-However, cold also affects electrolyte behaviour in a way that creates a watering trap: cold, discharged batteries have very low electrolyte levels that rise significantly when the battery is charged and warmed.
-Adding water to a cold discharged battery and then charging it produces overfilling.
+However, cold also affects electrolyte behavior in a way that creates a watering trap: cold, discharged batteries have very low electrolyte levels that rise significantly when the battery is charged and warmed.
+Adding water to a cold, discharged battery and then charging it produces overfilling.

 In cold weather, the same rule applies as year-round: always check and water after a full charge, never before.
 The temperature-related electrolyte expansion is even more pronounced in cold weather, making the timing of the inspection more important.